-MONDAY, JANUARY 9
+MONDAY, JANUARY 8

-8:00-9:00 INTRODUCTION Ronald Silverman, PhD Columbia University, New York, USA Professor of Ophthalmic Sciences Director, BSCO Dr. Silverman has directed the BSCO since 2012 and is pleased to welcome you to BSCO 2023.
-This introduction will serve to give an overview of the course and, for visitors to New York City, an orientation of the neighborhood and the city.
-9:00-11:00 Surgical Anatomy of the Globe 5.00 11.00 Hermann Schubert, MD Columbia University, New York, USA Professor of Clinical Ophthalmology and Pathology Director of Ophthalmic Pathology, New York-Presbyterian Hospital Dr. Schubert is an attending physician at NewYork-Presbyterian Hospital, specializing in ophthalmic pathology, diabetic eye disease, retinal disease, and AMD.
+MUNDAY, JANUAKY 8 INTRODUCTION Ronald Silverman, PhD Columbia University, New York, USA Professor of Ophthalmic Sciences Director, BSCO Dr. Silverman has directed the BSCO since 2012 and is pleased to welcome you to BSCO 2024.
+This introduction will serve to give an overview of the course and, for visitors to New York City, an orientation to Columbia, the neighborhood and the city.
+Surgical Anatomy of the Globe Hermann Schubert, MD Columbia University, New York, USA Professor of Clinical Ophthalmology and Pathology Director of Ophthalmic Pathology, New York-Presbyterian Hospital Dr. Schubert is an attending physician at New York- Presbyterian Hospital, specializing in ophthalmic pathology, diabetic eye disease, retinal disease, and AMD.
 Dr. Schubert is director of the Ocular Anatomy Section for the Lancaster Course in Ophthalmology.
 He is the author, co-author and editor of over 50 publications, 15 books chapters and one book.
 He is a co-editor of Survey of Ophthalmology and has been a writing committee member and Retina and Vitreous section chair of the American Academy of Ophthalmology for seven years.
+Retinal ganglion cell development and connections with the brain; Replacement and reconnection after injury Carol Mason, PhD Columbia University, New York, USA

+Carol Mason, PhD

+Columbia University, New York, USA

+Professor of Ophthalmic Sciences and Neuroscience

+Member, Mortimer B. Zuckerman Mind Brain Behavior

+Institute

-11:00-12:00 Retinal Ganglion Cell Development Carol Mason, PhD Columbia University, New York, USA Professor of Ophthalmic Sciences and Neuroscience Member, Mortimer B. Zuckerman Mind Brain Behavior Institute Chair of Interschool Planning Co-Director, Doctoral Program in Neurobiology & Behavior Dr. Mason is a member of the National Academy of Sciences (USA) and one of the leading experts in neural development.
+Chair of Interschool Planning

+Co-Director, Doctoral Program in Neurobiology & Behavior

+2024 BASIC SCIENCE COURSE IN OPHTHALMOLOGY Dr. Mason is a member of the National Academy of Sciences (USA) and one of the leading experts in neural development.
 Dr. Mason's research focuses on the development of the projection from the eye to the brain.
 She aims to identify molecular regulators of axon-targeting and retinal ganglion cell axon arbor morphogenesis, and to analyze the interplay of molecular factors and neural activity in the targeting and refinement of eye-specific projections.
-12:00 - 1:00 LUNCH
+12:00 - 1:00 LUNCH 1:00-2:00 Global epidemiology of Eye Diseases Louis Pizzarello, MD, MPH prevention programs in 40 countries.
+His particular interest has been in cataract programs, nutritional and childhood blindness, and the prevention of eye injuries.
+He has authored numerous scientific papers in the field and has served on a number of advisory boards and committees.
+He has received the Honor Award of the American Academy of Ophthalmology and the Spirit of Helen Keller Award from Helen Keller Worldwide.
+Dr. Pizzarello is the chairman for the North American region of the International Agency for the Prevention of Blindness (IAPB).